Mathcamp 2022 will be a residential program! Learn more.

 Yes, of course.
 The camp staff will help you with transportation; however, please remind them at least a day in advance of your needs.
 You'll likely find other students who want to go to services with you, too!

 What sports activities are available?

 Lots!
 Mathcamp students have access to campus athletic facilities, including the fitness center.
 Students (and staff) enjoy informal sports activities in the evenings.
 In the past, we have organized soccer, volleyball, ultimate frisbee, basketball, tennis, and swimming.
 If there's something in particular you'd like us to arrange, let us know, and we'll try our best.
 (Keep in mind that on some campuses, the weight room is only accessible to students ages 16 and up.)
-Learn about facilities on our 2020 campus.

 I'm a serious athlete; will I have time to train over the summer?